ckobayashi714/si-spring-2019/docs/source/includes/hello.md

     }
 ```

+On the right side of the screen you can see a simple "Hello World" program.

-The projects in CPSC 131 are compiled and tested on a server running Linux.
+Note that the projects in CPSC 131 are compiled and tested on a server running
-**[INSERT COMPILER NAME]** is used to compile the programs.
+Linux with the clang++ compiler.
+It is recommended to familiiarze yourself with
+the clang compiler.

+To compile this program, install clang and run the command
+`clang++ -std=c++11 main.cpp -o main`

 Some useful flag for the command include:
  - `-Wall` turns on almost every warning